aditya-chaphekar/config-nvim/README.md

-Sure!
-Here's a clean and professional `README.md` you can use for the [`config-nvim`](https://github.com/aditya-chaphekar/config-nvim) repo:

----

 # 💤 My Neovim Configuration

 This is my personal Neovim configuration built with **Lua** and managed using the [Lazy.nvim](https://github.com/folke/lazy.nvim) plugin manager.
 It focuses on speed, simplicity, and developer productivity.